 Next to questions about the feasibility of adding veggies to salad in a jar (answered here), readers ask me most often which vacuum-pack machine to buy.
 I’ve done some homework and tried out a few different systems to save you the trouble and give you some choices.

-When I started vacuum-packing salads, I used a FoodSaver machine like the one above.
+When I started vacuum-packing salads, I used a FoodSaver machine similar to the one above.
 I ordered the wide-mouth attachment and purchased wide-mouth (easier to seal and fill than regular-mouth) quart-size glass canning jars.
 Unless you have great plans to vacuum-pack most of the food in your refrigerator and freezer, you don’t need a fancy machine.
 However, to make salad in a jar my way, you must have the following:

 - a port on the machine (see picture above)